hsoft/xibless/docs/basics.rst

 =================

 A ``xibless`` UI script is a Python script that describes a UI to build through Objective-C code that ``xibless`` is going to generate from that script.
-It creates objects like :ref:`Window` or :ref:`Button`, sets their properties and place them in their superview.
+It creates objects like :class:`Window` or :class:`Button`, sets their properties and place them in their superview.

 When a UI script is generated, it creates an Objective-C unit with one function that takes one argument, the "File Owner", and returns the script's ``result`` (see next section).
 Here's an